ravi0531rp/DeepDrive/README.md

      This suits our purpose as our model can now easily label our custom objects like traffic sign,road edges and other obstacles.
 Also, a parallel script calculates the objects marking the distance of each object that has been observed.
      Now, the second stage of this phase is to collect video data + ultrasonic sensor data + my instructions on a file for the final model to train.
 This model's objective is to learn a complex function to maneuver the bot autonomously.

+   ### Phase V -(Expected to start by March)
+     This is the Mega Part of my project.
+This project is supposed to be built on top of the Phase IV .
+In this , the aim is to build a      pool of Cars based on I.O.T. model to share realtime information and updated parameters.
+This would lead to a great speedup in          learning ability of the car in different environments.Also, the big breakthrough would be to add a G.P.S. with coarse/fine settings for effective destination journey.
+     But, my prime focus is on Phase IV.